 Participation in high level research activities is the heart of the fellowship.
 The fellows are supported to spend one year at MIT working on a research project in collaboration with an MIT faculty member.
 They can work within any research track available at the Institute.
-To date, fellows have been placed in 14 different departments and laboratories at MIT.
+Fellows have been placed in many different departments and laboratories at MIT.
 All fellows have access to MIT’s world class shared research facilities and equipment and receive training in the cutting-edge lab techniques to use in their future career and share with students and colleagues at home universities.
 The current and former fellows publish in major journals and present at prestigious conferences in their field.

 Please visit our Publications page for a list of published work from fellowship activities.

 Patents and IP